 A drawback of the B language was that it did not know data-types.
 Everything was expressed in machine words.
 Another functionality that the B language did not provide was the use of structure data types.
 The lag of these things formed the reason for Dennis M. Ritchie to develop the programming language C. So in 1971-73 Dennis M. Ritchie turned the B language into the C language, keeping most of the language B syntax while adding data-types and many other changes.
 The C language had a powerful mix of high-level functionality and the detailed features required to program an operating system.
 Therefore many of the UNIX components were eventually rewritten in C including the Unix kernel itself in in 1973 on a DEC PDP-11.

 The programming language C was designed and implemented jointly by Kernighan and Ritchie, in a now classic book called The C Programming Language, 1st edition.
 Kernighan has said that he had no part in the design of the C language: "It's entirely Dennis Ritchie's work".
 But he is the author of the famous "Hello, World" program and many other UNIX programs.

+"The C Programming Language, 1st edition" book was the standard on the language C for years.
 A committee was formed by the American National Standards Institute (ANSI) to develop a modern definition for the programming language C (ANSI X3J11) in 1983.
 In 1988 they delivered the final standard definition ANSI C. The standard was based on the same book from K&R 1st ed.